Stiivi/brewery/doc/node_reference.rst

    * - attribute
      - description
    * - fields
      - List of string fields to be stripped.
-If none specified, then all fields of type string are stripped
+If none specified, then all fields of storage type `string` are stripped
    * - chars
      - Characters to be stripped.
 By default all white-space characters are stripped.